-If you own or operate a small business, and you are trying to raise your organic listing on Google or another major search engine, do not overlook the importance of harvesting great reviews.
+If you own or operate a small business and are trying to raise your organic listing on Google or another major search engine, do not overlook the importance of harvesting great reviews.
 Up to 10 percent of your ranking factor may be attributed to your reviews.
-If you cannot get good reviews, then it is hard to win the SEO war with your competitors.
+If you cannot get good reviews, winning an SEO war with your competitors is hard, as reviews are more important for your SEO.
 Here are some ways that reviews heavily influence local SEO.

 Table of Contents

 Popular review websites like Yelp, TripAdvisor, Manta, Yellow Pages, and others give you an excellent opportunity to earn reputable links to your business.
 You can use these links on your website as outbound links.
 Additionally, make sure to claim your listing on review sites so that they work as inbound links.
 Search engines look to these sites to tell them who is doing a great job, and they rank those sites higher.
 As a bonus, getting good ratings on Google may mean your business may appear prominently in local packs.